10 Secrets of Successful Chronic Migraineurs

-Chronic migraineurs face horrific attacks day after day, along with painful co-morbid conditions that disable them to the point they can no longer work, need help with house work and can barely care for themselves.
+Chronic migraineurs face horrific attacks day after day, along with painful co-morbid conditions that disable them to the point they can no longer work, need help with housework, and can barely care for themselves.
 Some of these same migraineurs struggle with paralyzing anxiety and depression so strong they fight thoughts of suicide.
 Yet others seem to cope so much better.
-How is it possible for two people to face the same debilitating symptoms while one copes so well and the other struggles?
+How can two people face the same debilitating symptoms while one copes so well and the other struggles?
 What’s the difference?
-The temptation is to claim that those who cope so well “have never really experienced chronic migraine”.
+The temptation is to claim that those who cope so well “have never really experienced chronic migraine.”
 However, that statement is full of the very stigma we all hate so much.
 None of us likes to be told we aren’t really experiencing migraine.

 Maybe there is another explanation.
-Maybe there are things that these migraineurs do and think that explain why they cope so much better.
-Granted, it is always much easier to cope when we have a good support system and high quality health care.
+Maybe there are things that these migraineurs do and think that explains why they cope so much better.
+Granted, it is always much easier to cope when we have a good support system and high-quality health care.
 These factors do make a difference, but they don’t account for everything.
 There are specific things that successful chronic migraineurs do that help them cope so well.

 These patients accept that life will not return to the way it was.
 They have released that fantasy and found ways to incorporate chronic pain as a permanent part of their lives.